nehalist/hilde/README.md

 - Node 14
 - MySQL (5.7+)

+Keep in mind that after installing you need to add a season via the admin ui (`/admin`) using the password from the environment variable (`ADMIN_PASSWORD`).

 ### Free hosting with Vercel & Planetscale

 Hilde is designed in a way that it could easily be hosted for free, using [Vercel](https://vercel.com) for hosting